Charles Keith Taylor

-Charles Keith Taylor (born 23 June 1931) was a Canadian politician and lawyer who served as a member of the House of Commons of Canada for Churchill of the Progressive Conservative Party of Canada.
+Charles Keith Taylor (born 23 June 1931) was a Canadian politician and lawyer who served as a Member of Parliament (MP) for the riding of Churchill.
+He was a member of the Progressive Conservative Party of Canada.

 Biography

 Early life

 Keith Taylor was born at Portage la Prairie, Manitoba.

 Career

 He was first elected at the Churchill riding in the 1972 general election.
 He served his term in the 29th Parliament, but did not campaign for a second term in that office in the 1974 election.